EndPointCorp/end-point-blog/2011/04/22/rhel-5-selinux-initscripts-problem.html.md

 The problem was serious: After a `yum upgrade` of a RHEL 5 x86_64 server with SELinux enforcing, it never came back after a reboot.
 Logging into the console I could see that it was stuck in single user mode because there were no init scripts!
 Investigation showed that indeed the initscripts package was completely missing.

-I searched on [bugzilla.redhat.com](https://bugzilla.redhat.com/) looking for any reported problems and didn't find any.
+I searched on [bugzilla.redhat.com](https://bugzilla.redhat.com/) looking for any reported problems and didn’t find any.
 I reinstalled initscripts, rebooted, and the server was fine, but it was not happytimes to have that unexpected downtime.

-Tonight I ran into the problem again, this time on a build server where downtime didn't matter so I could investigate more leisurely.
+Tonight I ran into the problem again, this time on a build server where downtime didn’t matter so I could investigate more leisurely.

 The error from yum looked like this (the same problem affected the screen package as affected initscripts):